 Nowadays, the Internet is one of the most important parts of our digital lives.
 Imagine, using your computer without the internet.
-Many Windows 10 users are reporting about facing Network Cable Unplugged errors, which means their computer is unable to detect the Ethernet connection properly, leading to errors.
+Many Windows 10 and Windows 11 users are reporting about facing Network Cable Unplugged errors, which means their computer is unable to detect the Ethernet connection properly, leading to errors.

 The error message is usually seen on the desktop or notification screen.
 It can also be seen in the status of the Ethernet network connection.
 The error isn’t Ethernet connection specific.
 Even if you are using a Wi-Fi connection, it can still show up and result in no internet connection.
 Once you see this error on your computer, it is known to show up in every few hours, or days.

 If you are also facing this problem, there is nothing to worry.
 We will help you fix this error using our methods.
 Simply perform the methods mentioned below, one by one, until the issue is resolved.